witchofizalith/witchofizalith/README.md

 - I’m @witchofizalith, a neuroscientist.
-- My research interests are in the studying the calcium dynamics of the prefrontal circuitry underlying affective regulation and the ability to discriminate between safety and danger.
+- My research interests are in studying the calcium dynamics of the prefrontal neural circuitry underlying affective regulation and the ability to discriminate between safety and danger.
 - I’m currently learning (more) R & Python, and how to apply these languages to the study of the brain.
 - You can reach me @magalhaesneuro on twitter!